Looking for some easy desserts to satisfy your sweet tooth?

 Sometimes, dessert can be as simple as a grilled sandwich.
 Have you ever tried an Elvis Sandwich?
 It’s to die for!

-This pie has just six ingredients, one of which is a ready-made graham cracker crust.
+But when I need an easy no bake dessert, this is the recipe to beat!
+It has just six ingredients, one of which is a ready-made graham cracker crust.

 We all have a box of Oreos in the pantry, plus some random chocolate tucked away.